warrmu01/ARC-fantasy-League/README.md

 # Fantasy Soccer League Project

+## Currently in the process in moving the backedn from Flask to Spring Boot!
+Stay Tuned.

 ## Overview

 This project involves the development of a fantasy soccer league application.
 The primary focus areas include creating a visually appealing user interface (UI) using Tailwind CSS, building a robust backend with SQLAlchemy for database management, and implementing RESTful API integration for player data.